boatnoah/Pathfinding-Project/README.md

 ## Features

 - **Grid Visualization:** View the pathfinding algorithms in action on a visual grid.
-- **Multiple Algorithms:** Implement and compare popular pathfinding algorithms like Dijkstra's, A\*, and more.
+- **Multiple Algorithms:** Implement and compare popular pathfinding and traversing algorithms like Dijkstra's, A\*, Bredth-First Search, Depth-First Search.

 ## Setup